leoabubucker/ZestCode/docs/CONTRIBUTING.md

 ### Step 5: Open a PR

-Once you think your PR is ready to be reviewed, go to your fork on GitHub, and click the "contribute" button, as shown below
+Once you think your PR is ready to be reviewed, go to your fork on GitHub, and click the "contribute" button, as shown below.

 [contribute button](./assets/contributing/contribute.png)

+Then, fill out the PR description template, and remember to prefix the title with a [Gitmoji](https://gitmoji.dev/).
+Your PR might receive a review within a minutes, or hours.
+The longest you'll spend waiting is a week but this is rare.

+Reviewers might request changes to the PR before it's merged.
+In fact, your PR might need several review cycles as we hold our code to a high standard.
+Once your PR is approved though, it will be merged shortly.

+And that's it! thanks again for taking the time to contribute.